 What is Compound Interest?

-According to simple interest and compound interest, earnings for the first year would be 10% of 1000, that is ₹100.
-In simple interest, you will earn ₹100 in the second year as well.
-But in compound interest, the interest gets added to the principal amount each time.
-This means that the new principal amount is ₹1100.
-So, you would be getting 10% on ₹1100 as compared to ₹1000.
-So, your earnings in the second year would be ₹110.
+Now, according to simple interest and compound interest, the earnings for the first year would be 10% of 1000, which amounts to ₹100.
+In the case of simple interest, you will earn ₹100 in the second year as well.
+However,in compound interest, an interesting phenomenon occurs.
+The interest gets added to the principal amount each time.
+As a result, the new principal amount becomes ₹1100.
+Consequently, you would be earning 10% on ₹1100, in contrast to ₹1000.
+Therefore, your earnings in the second year would be ₹110.

-Einstein once said ‘Compounding is the world’s eighth Wonder!’
-This is what he was talking about.
-Compound interest will make your sum grow at a much faster rate than simple interest.
-The rate at which the compound interest accrues differs on the frequency of compounding i.e., either monthly, quarterly, semi-annually or annually.
+Einstein once said, “Compounding is the world’s eighth Wonder!”
+Moreover, this is precisely what he was talking about.
+In fact, compound interest has the remarkable ability to make your sum grow at a much faster rate than simple interest.
+Additionally, the rate at which compound interest accrues differs based on the frequency of compounding, such as monthly, quarterly, semi-annually, or annually.
 This is because the interest-on-interest effect can generate more positive returns.

 The formula for Compound Interest